allegro/blog/_posts/2022-10-21-lazy-loading-with-mbox.md

 author: [lukasz.solniczek]
 tags: [tech, "Server-driven UI", mobile, mbox, performance]
 excerpt: >
-    Sometimes great results in code performance come after a small amount of work.
+    Sometimes great results in code performance come with a small amount of work.
     We'd like to tell you a story about how we changed the Allegro mobile homepage and reduced usage of Allegro service infrastructure with only a few lines of code.

 ---

-Sometimes great results in code performance come after a small amount of work.
+Sometimes great results in code performance come with a small amount of work.
 We'd like to tell you a story about how we changed the Allegro mobile homepage and reduced usage of Allegro service infrastructure with only a few lines of code.